Doug Kelly MD

 Marker seeds and SpaceOAR hydrogel are usually inserted into the prostate area before radiation treatment.
-Three or four marker seeds are injected into the prostate gland, which will help the therapists precisely line up the radiation treatment every day.
+Three marker seeds are injected into the prostate gland, which will help the therapists precisely line up the radiation treatment every day.

 This is a minor surgical procedure in which general anesthetic is used.
 You will need to take antibiotic tablets for three days starting the evening before the procedure.
 You will need to stop all NSAIDS, aspirin, and blood thinners 7 days before the procedure.
 You need to eat nothing after midnight, do an enema in the morning, and have someone drive you home.